This is Part Two of our series: Best Essential Oil Diffuser Tips, a free comprehensive diffuser guide based on our personal experiences.

 There are so many wonderful essential oils to explore that it’s almost impossible to remember the purpose of every single one.
 We keep reference guides on hand when we research our diffuser blends.
 We also read a lot of studies on the aromatherapeutic effects of essential oils and their natural chemical constituents.

-We hope that you’ll find these diffuser blends to be a good starting point for designing blends that meet your needs, as well.
+Hopefully, you’ll find these diffuser blends to be a good starting point for designing blends that meet your needs, as well.

 - 8 Get Up and Go Morning Diffuser Recipes